jskov/action-nexus-publish/README.md

 ### FAQish

-* Why did you now write this Action in javascript - it is more conventional for Actions
+* Why did you now write this Action in javascript - it is more conventional for Actions?
 Several reasons:

- ** I do not have enough experience with the plain javascript language to do that (efficiently, anyway).
+ - I do not have enough experience with the plain javascript language to do that (efficiently, anyway).
  And including 27 NPMs to solve the problem would defeat the purpose of this Action.
- ** The target audience of this Action consists of java programmers; they should be able to easily review the code.
+ - The target audience of this Action consists of java programmers; they should be able to easily review the code.

-* Why did you now write this Action in shell script - it is more conventional for Actions Same as above, really.
+* Why did you now write this Action in shell script - it is more conventional for Actions?
+ Same as above, really.
  But I do believe it could be done much simpler in shell scripts by someone with enough experience there.

 * Can my dependencies in Maven/Gradle really read my secrets?

-Sure, any class that is loaded/instantiated can do anything.
+Sure, any class that is loaded/instantiated can do anything with the environment provided.

 Can you be sure what classes are loaded during a Maven/Gradle invocation?
 You may trust the two projects behind Maven and Gradle, but do you trust all the dependencies they use during a run?